replicatedhq/kots.io/content/kotsadm/gitops/single-app-workflows.md

 ## First commits

-After converting to GitOps, the Admin Console will make a commit/pull request with the current version that's "Deployed".
+After converting to GitOps, the Admin Console will make a commit/pull request with the current version that's **Deployed**.
 Then, it will make separate commits (or a single pull request) with any pending updates that have not been deployed from the Admin Console.